-June 23, 2022, 10:30 a.m.
+June 20, 2024, 10:30 a.m.
 Eastern Time 1000 Stewart Avenue, Garden City, New York 11530

-Notice is hereby given that the Annual Meeting of Stockholders of Lifetime Brands, Inc., a Delaware corporation (the "Company"), will be held online via live webcast at www.meetnow.global/MC25T7Q on Thursday, June 23, 2022 at 10:30 a.m.
+Notice is hereby given that the Annual Meeting of Stockholders of Lifetime Brands, Inc., a Delaware corporation (the "Company"), will be held online via live webcast at meetnow.global/M9YAJCU on Thursday, June 20, 2024 at 10:30 a.m.
 Eastern Time (the "Annual Meeting"), for the following purposes:

-- (1) To elect a board of directors of the ten nominees named in the accompanying Proxy Statement, each to serve until the 2023 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2022; - (3) To approve, on a non-binding advisory basis, the 2021 compensation of the Company's named executive officers; and - (4) To approve an amendment and restatement of the Company's Amended and Restated 2000 Long-Term Incentive Plan.
+- (1) To elect a board of directors of the nine nominees named in the accompanying Proxy Statement, each to serve until the 2025 Annual Meeting of Stockholders and until their respective successors are duly elected and qualified; - (2) To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2024; - (3) To approve, on a non-binding advisory basis, the 2023 compensation of the Company's named executive officers; - (4) To approve, on a non-binding advisory basis, the frequency with which stockholders are provided an advisory vote on executive compensation; and - (5) To approve an amendment and restatement of the Company's Amended and Restated 2000 Long-Term Incentive Plan.